grammyjs/website/site/docs/plugins/menu.md

 ## Dynamic Labels

-Whenever you put a label string on a button, you can also pass a function `(ctx: Context) => string` to get a dynamic label on a button.
+Whenever you put a label string on a button, you can also pass a function `(ctx: Context) => string` to get a dynamic label on the button.
 This function may or may not be `async`.

 ```ts